epheo/shaddock/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Shaddock is able to schedule your services on different hosts accros your
 datacenter.
-The only prerequirements for a host to be part of a Shaddock cluster is to have
+The only prerequirements for a host to be part of a Shaddock cluster is toi
-the Docker API installed and listening on a port.
+have the Docker API installed and listening on a port.
 You can then configure your hosts in your cluster defintion.

 .. code-block:: yaml